 2.1 Evaluation of botanicals

 Seven botanical leaf extracts (AAK, neem, tulsi, datura, onion, garlic, and bryophyllum) were evaluated against the test fungus using the poisoned food technique.
 The extracts were prepared, filtered, and tested at 2.5%, 5%, and 10% concentrations by amending potato dextrose agar (PDA).
-A 5 mm mycelial disc from a 7-day-old culture was placed at the centre of each plate and incubated at 25 ± 2°C for six days.
+A 5 mm mycelial disc from a 7-day-old culture of the fungus was placed at the centre of each plate and incubated at 25 ± 2°C for six days.

 2.2 Evaluation of fungicides